While it’s true that love might not cost a thing, plenty of romances fall victim to money — or at least to money mistakes.

 No matter your situation, however, spending too much up front can set unrealistic expectations, make the other person uncomfortable or even turn them off to you as a possible partner.

 Build up slowly to high-end fun, and don’t spend more than you can afford just to impress.
-Instead, try one of these fun and free date ideas.

 Being Too Generous Early On